BeamMP/Future-Sepc/States/Identification.md

 The identification state's purpose is:

 - The client informing the server of program version, protocol version, game version, mod version and implementation (more info on this further down)
-- The server informing the client of program version, confirming/denying support for the protocol, game and mod versions, and informing of implementation
+- The server informing the client of program version, confirming/denying support for the protocol version, and informing of implementation

 ### Purposes